PHASE 2 OF 7

 Entertainment

-The method is simple: Start with 20-30 different elements and just try randomly combining things together.
-The magic is in the volume of combinations — most won't work, but the ones that do are often brilliant.
+The method is simple: List 20-30 elements and combine them at random.
+Most pairings flop, but the magic is in the volume: the ones that land are often brilliant.

 Combinations in Action